How Much Does an Adoption Cost?

 - International Adoption — International adoptions generally cost about the same as private domestic adoptions.
 In addition to adoption agency fees and legal expenses, international adoption involves costly travel, government fees for immigration and other matters, and in some cases donations to child welfare agencies in the child’s home country.
 Because of a variety of legal changes as well as sentiment against international adoptions in some countries, the number of children from outside the United States being adopted by American families has dropped dramatically in the past few years.
 International adoption is now fairly restrictive, and is not available for all families.
 Also, no newborns or young babies are available for adoption internationally.
 If you are interested in pursuing an international adoption, a good beginning would be to consult with an experienced adoption attorney who can help assess your likelihood of success, explain the complicated process and requirements to you, and help you get started on the best path for your family.

 Finding the Best Adoption Attorney in Seattle to Assist in Reviewing Costs

 If you have any questions pertaining to cost when considering whether to adopt a child, your best decision is to contact a knowledgeable attorney who can assist you.
 Joyce Schwensen has helped many families adopt children, and is familiar with the process and the costs involved.
 She will discuss your plans and ideas with you, and can give you an estimate of what you can expect.
-Call Law Offices of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.
+Call Law Office of Joyce S. Schwensen today at (206) 367-1065 to set up a consultation.